theGholland/gmail-ai-responder/README.md

 * **Gmail integration.** `runner.py` authenticates with Google via OAuth, retrieves thread contents and can create reply drafts.
 * **Local model interaction.** The assembled prompt (thread, draft, and goal) is sent to a locally hosted model through an OpenAI-compatible endpoint and the model's critique is returned.
-* **Web interface.** A React front-end talks to Flask endpoints to fetch threads, submit drafts/goals, and stream coaching output.
+* **Web interface.** A small vanilla JS front-end talks to Flask endpoints to fetch threads, submit drafts/goals, and stream coaching output.
 * **Mad Libs reply.** A second button analyzes the thread for the sender's needs and generates a fill‑in‑the‑blank reply addressing them.
 * **Security posture.** Designed for localhost-only deployment; start with read-only mail scopes and never commit secrets.